top of page

 We guide our work by a set of values:

-• Inclusivity that aims to get the whole picture and take into account gender, age, and cultural differences to find then the common ground and distinguish key structural concepts.
+• Inclusivity: We take into account diverse perspectives across gender, age, and cultural backgrounds, aiming to find common ground and uncover the key structural concepts that unify human experience

 "Le perspectivisme (tel que le définissait Nietzsche) est indépassable : chacun a sa vérité, ou plutôt chacun a la vérité de ses intérêts… Toutefois, il n’est pas impossible au sociologue de travailler à objectiver des expériences qu’il n’a pas faites lui-même, à condition évidemment de savoir d’emblée que le danger permanent est de s’identifier, de « se mettre à la place ».
 Or, s’il y a une erreur scientifique en sociologie, c’est celle-là ; on ne peut pas se mettre à la place des autres, et pour cause : on n’est pas à la même place.
 Par définition, un patron ne peut pas se mettre à la place d’un ouvrier, et réciproquement.
 Ils peuvent avoir une psychologie très compréhensive."